Ishaan282/CulinaryCrafts-food-app/readme.md

 7. **Express:** A web application framework for Node.js, used for building the backend API.

 8. **MongoDB:** A NoSQL database used to store application data.

+9. **Gemini AI:** Used to power the "Generate Recipe" feature, allowing users to get AI-generated recipes and step-by-step instructions based on their input.

 ## Team
 - [Ishaan Singla](https://github.com/Ishaan282)